We’re proud of the business we’ve built. Every year we’ve grown our team, our customer base, and our revenue.

 Who is it for?

-Dropbox is a file hosting service that allows anyone to save files online and sync them with their devices.
+Dropbox is a file hosting service that allows anyone to save and sync files online with their devices.

 What problem does it solve?

-With Dropbox, users simply have to share links of their files and folders with other individuals without the need to send large attachments.
+With Dropbox, users have to share links to their files and folders with other individuals without sending large attachments.

 Why is it awesome?